jiajiezhang7/osmAG-from-cad/osmAG_doc/osmAG_standards_25.6.md

 - **XML Tag: `way`:** Represents an ordered sequence of nodes, utilized in osmAG to define both areas and passages.
     - Area-specific Tags:
         - **`height`:** Defines the vertical dimension of different floors using the standard OSM height key.
-        - `indoor`: Currently set uniformly to "room" (usage under review for necessity)
+        - `indoor`: Currently set uniformly to "room" (for compatiability with official simple indoor tagging https://wiki.openstreetmap.org/wiki/Zh-hans:Simple_Indoor_Tagging)
         - `level`: Indicates the floor number within the building hierarchy.
         - `name`: Specifies the area's identifier, typically derived from CAD documentation.
         - **`osmAG:type`:** Distinguishes between `area` and `passage` elements.